The Life and Adventures of Santa Claus (1985 film)

-The Life and Adventures of Santa Claus is a 1985 Christmas stop motion animated television special.
+The Life and Adventures of Santa Claus is a 1985 animated Christmas television special.
 It was produced by Rankin/Bass Productions, based on the 1902 children's book The Life and Adventures of Santa Claus by L. Frank Baum, the writer of The Wonderful Wizard of Oz.
-The special first aired December 17, 1985 on CBS in the United States, and December 24, 1986 on TV Asahi in Japan with the title Santa's Secret and Great Adventure (サンタの秘密と大冒険, lit.
-Santa no Himitsu to Dai Bōken).
-This was Rankin/Bass's final "Animagic" stop motion production filmed in Japan and later productions would be traditionally animated.
+The special first aired December 17, 1985 on CBS in the United States.
+This was Rankin/Bass's final "Animagic" stop motion production with later releases including traditional animation.
+Notably, this special was an adaptation of a novel and is not connected to the continuity created by previous Rankin/Bass Productions.

 Plot

 Long ago in the Forest of Burzee, a council meeting is held where the Great Ak tells the story of Santa Claus to the leaders of the Immortals, hoping to persuade them to grant Claus immortality.
 About 60 years earlier, the Great Ak finds an abandoned baby in the snowy woods on the border of the Forest.
 He gives it to the lioness Shiegra to raise.
 However, after hearing about the discovery of the infant, Necile, a Wood Nymph, steals him from Shiegra and goes to the Great Ak, begging him to let her raise the child.
 After initial concern that a human was brought into the Forest which is against the law, the Great Ak allows Necile to raise the child while Shiegra stays to protect them.
 Necile names the child "Claus".

 When Claus has grown to be a young man, the Great Ak takes him to see the mortal world and its cruelty and suffering.
 Claus learns that he must live there and make it better.
 He leaves the Forest and lives in a workshop in the Laughing Valley of Hohaho with Shiegra and Tingler, a Sound Imp.
 As he gets older, he works to bring happiness to children in a nearby village.
 He eventually makes toys (the first being a wooden black cat modeled after the kitten Blinky that Necile sent to them, which he gives to the orphan boy Weekum).
 He is occasionally assisted by a group of Ryls, Knooks, and Wood Nymphs from the Forest.

 Meanwhile, evil creatures called the Awgwas (who influence children to do bad things and who are led by King Awgwa) are not happy with Claus's efforts to bring happiness to children, so they attempt to stop Claus from making and delivering toys.
 At first, they send a warning to Claus, telling him to stop or they would come for him.
 After Claus ignores the warning, the Awgwas kidnap him, but he calls for aid from the Knooks, who help him escape.
 As he and his friends make attempts to deliver toys to the village, the Awgwas repeatedly ambush them and steal the toys.
 Claus tries to go alone by night, but he is again ambushed.